aragon25/sispmctl/README.md

 ### Install via `.deb`

-Build or download the release package and install on the device:
+Download the release package and install on the device:

 ```bash
 wget https://github.com/aragon25/sispmctl/releases/download/v4.11-1/sispmctl_4.11-1_all.deb